workerb-io/meta-json-generator/README.md

 **"/src/actions/icons/icon123.png"** represent local path to the icon relative to root directory it can also have remote http path for icon like _"https://raw.githubusercontent.com/workerb-io/wb-github/master/src/actions/branch.png"_

-:warning: While adding any paths, do not add **"."** in front like this:

-_iconPath: "./src/actions/icons/icon123.png"_ OR

-_path: "./boards/option/lists",_

-This will cause an internal error for more information refer to this [Stackoverflow question](https://stackoverflow.com/questions/13541948/node-js-cant-open-files-error-enoent-stat-path-to-file)

 ---
 ## Add Description in action scripts